Degree awarded: Master of Science in Engineering (MSc)

 Duration: 2 years

-- A programme that is unique in Europe offered in a country that has national experience of cyber-attacks.
+- A programme that is unique in Europe and offered in a country that has national experience of cyber-attacks

-- Teaching staff has the latest high-level experience and know-how.
+- Teaching staff with the latest high-level experience and know-how

 The public focus on the field of cyber security is growing around the world.
 Estonia is well known for its eagerness to put innovative IT solutions into everyday use.
 It is a pioneer in electronic identities and electronic voting and enthusiastically adopts mobile technology, online banking and electronic government services.
 However, with so many e-solutions and such extensive use of the internet, attention also needs to be turned to the security issue.